Banbury/io_image_as_mesh/README.md

 ## License information

-The [RDP library](https://github.com/sebleier/RDP) is licensed under the BSD.
+The [RDP library](https://github.com/sebleier/RDP) is licensed under the MIT.

 Everything else is GPL licensed.

 ## Changelog
+**v1.3.0:**
+* Updated for Blender 2.80
+    * If you're still using Blender 2.79, use the previous version.

 **v1.2.0:**
 * Better subdivision with Subdivision and Decimate modifiers